Links to Answers to Atheists, Theological Liberals and Other Bible Critics

 Is Hell Really Never-Ending Torment?

-The Bible, Slavery, and it's Alleged Discrimination Against Women:
+The Bible, Slavery, and its Alleged Discrimination Against Women:

 The Claims That Christianity Caused Most of the Wars and All the Witch Killing of the Last Millennium:

-Note: This section is not meant to condemn atheism or evolution, but merely to refute the claim so often made that religion and especially Christianity is the cause of all or most wars, and the reason for all the executions of people accused of witchcraft.
+Note: This section is not meant to condemn atheism or evolution, but merely to refute the claim so often belligerently made that religion and especially Christianity is the cause of all or most wars, and the reason for all the executions of people accused of witchcraft.
 The items about witch killing are put here to demonstrate that the Christian Church did not have a monopoly on it, for it happens in non-Christian cultures, and for a variety of reasons, most of them non-religious.
 Similar reasons may possibly have motivated the Church to a large extent.

 Responses to Claims that the Bible is Contradictory, Inaccurate and disproved by archaeology, Foolish and Unreliably Translated